smgarner229/ESP/README.md

 directory](https://github.com/CrawfordGroup/ProgrammingProjects).

-This project is going to be done in three languages: Python, C++, and Fortran.
+This project is going to be done in three languages: Python, *C++*, and *Fortran.*
-The idea is to first blaze through with a Python implimentation, which
+The idea is to first blaze through with a Python implimentation, which can then serve as a template for which to write the *C* and *FORTRAN* version.

 ## Python